ready-robotics/ral2-sample-driver/README.md

 ### Manifest.json

 The manifest.json file is used to describe the ForgeOS device package.
-The following fields will need to be updated:
+The following fields need to be updated:
 * "guid" -- This field is a globally unique string identifying the package in ForgeOS.
 The value is typically of the form "ready-ral-<robot-vendor>-driver"
 * "name" -- This field is the name of the device package.
 * "vendor" -- This is the vendor of the package.
 For robot drivers this typically maps to the robot vendor name.